Botmasher/kinship-explorer-app/SOURCES.md

 ## Contributions

 More to add?
 Consider submitting a pull request with corrections or additions!
-Check out the JSON data file in the visualization repo if you're specifically interested in modifying the terms.
+If you're specifically interested in modifying the terms, check out the JSON data (currently in the visualization repo but eventually scheduled to live outside the game build).